-M3GAN is programmed to do whatever it takes to make Cady happy, and has apparently not been programmed with Asimov in mind, so she starts defending Cady: First, it’s a nasty dog that bites her.
+M3GAN is programmed to do whatever it takes to make Cady happy, and has apparently not been programmed with Asimov in mind, so she starts defending Cady with violence: First, it’s a nasty dog that bites her.
 Then it’s a cruel bully.
 And you can probably guess the rest.

 It’s towards this stage of the movie that M3GAN becomes quite clever as satire.
-The movie’s central thesis is that lazy parenting is destructive, especially using screens as substitutes for real child-parent bonding.
-It executes this very clearly and effectively, as we see Cady failing to cope with the real world as she’s glued to her tablet, Aunt Gemma fiddling away on M3GAN’s programming.
+The movie’s obvious central thesis is that lazy parenting is destructive, especially using screens as substitutes for real child-parent bonding.
+We see Cady failing to cope with the real world as she’s glued to her tablet, Aunt Gemma fiddling away on M3GAN’s programming.

 I was ready to proclaim M3GAN slightly underwhelming until its last half hour.
 It takes a long time to get to the payoff for a movie that needs to be zippy fun to work.
 But that final, vicious sequence really does make the drama leading up to it pretty worthwhile.
 There’s some outstanding kill scenes, but my favorite part of the climax is how much the movie references familiar creepy girl/creepy doll beats.
 The Ring’s screen demon gets a hat tip, as do The Shining and (of course) Child’s Play.

-M3GAN never transcends its basic fun PG-13 horror framework like, say, Happy Death Day, but the parts that work really do, especially near the end of the movie.
+M3GAN never transcends its basic fun PG-13 horror framework the way that, e.g., Happy Death Day does, but the parts that work really do, especially near the end of the movie.
 I’d probably watch a sequel, and I’m not the only one: M3GAN 2.0 has already been greenlit for a 2025 release.
 Maybe Avatar 2 will be dethroned from the top of the box office by then.